SamRayev/TheKilburnMill-CarouselVersion/README.md

 # The Kilburn Mill at Clark's Cove
 ![Kilburn Mill Banner.png](https://github.com/SamRayev/TheKilburnMill-OfficialWebsite/blob/main/client/src/Assets/GithubImages/Kilburn%20Mill%20Banner.png)
 The following explains the use and maintenance of the Kilburn Mill website.
 The languages used to create this website are **Javascript, CSS, and HTML**. **Javascript** is responsible for the website's functionality, such as handling the submitted emails and page sizing to make the content fit different screen sizes.
 Each page has its own respective "Page Name".jsx file.
 Every page is available in the **"client/src/Pages"** directory.
 Additionally, each page contains multiple components, such as its header, footer, etc. These components are located in the **"client/src/Components"** directory. **CSS** is responsible for the styling of the page and each component - how each of the elements on the page look and are oriented.
-Every page has its own stylesheet/CSS file, which is available in the **"client/src/Styles"** directory.
+Every page has its own stylesheet/CSS file, which is available in the **"client/src/Styles"** directory; however, there is one CSS file in the main directory called **App.css**, which handles styling across every page of the website.
+For example, the font that the website uses is controlled in this CSS file.
 Additionally, every image is located in the **"Assets"** folder.

+## Basic Changes

+### Changing an Image
 Changing an image on a page is relatively simple!
 Let's use the wedding page as an example:
 ```javascript